kalita278/Credit-Card-Customer-Prediction/README.md

 **DATA ANALYSIS:**

 Checked the distribution of data for the continuous (histogram charts) and categorical (pie charts) variables along with the target variable (pie charts).
 Performed uni-variate, bivariate, and multivariate analysis of the dataset, for example, 5-point summary of the continuous variable, pair plot, correlation matrix plot, and boxplot to detect outliers.
-Also, test the hypothesis for continuous and categorical variables to see the relationship between the dependent and independent variable, here, used independent t-test and chi-square test to detect the relationship.

 **DATA PREPROCESSING:**